Calculating Digital Emissions

 Emissions Calculation Formulas

-Using the above data, these are the formulas we came up with:
+Using the above data, we came up with these formulas:

 Energy per visit in kWh (E):